-HELP also has a webinar for communities looking to better understand critical difference
+For more information on critical difference please view HELP's webinar for communities looking to better understand critical difference youtu.be/pEG8YWmco

 How do we know if children's developmental health is changing over time?

 When exploring trends in children's development over time, what we want to know is whether children are doing better, worse, or about the same as in the past.
 Although the vulnerability rate in an area may have changed over time, we want to know whether or not that change is large enough to be meaningful.
 If we establish that a change in vulnerability rate is meaningful, that means that we are confident that it is real, rather than a result of uncertainty due to sampling or measurement issues.